Send to a friend

 Vira says existing policies to end hunger have largely neglected the value that forest foods — for example, fruits, seeds and wild meat — can add to people’s diets.

 Another advantage of making better use of forests in food production is that it would strengthen local people’s ability to resist environmental changes, the report says.
 Vira says forests appear to be a more-resilient food source under extreme weather conditions caused by climate change than field-based agriculture.
-The report’s message of paying more attention to forests in the SDGs was echoed by Dominic White, head of international development at the United Kingdom branch of conservation charity WWF.

 “Sustainable development depends on the maintenance of healthy forests and the services they provide,” he tells SciDev.Net.
 “It is essential that the global community agrees strong SDGs and puts the intelligent management of natural capital at the heart of social and economic development.”